-(2) Including the effects of differences in foreign tax rates and changes in statutory tax rates.
-The effects of the change in the French tax rate provided for in the 2017 Finance Act are recognised in the 2016 consolidated financial statements and are also included under this caption.
+(3) Including the effects of differences in foreign tax rates and changes in statutory tax rates.
+The effects of the change in the French tax rate provided for in the 2018 Finance Act are recognised in the 2017 consolidated financial statements and are also included under this caption.

-The reduced rate of 28% (versus 33 1/3% currently) will be phased in over the period until 2020, depending on the company.
-As from 2020, the 28% rate will apply to all profits whatever the taxpayer's revenue (the 3.3% contribution sociale surtax will continue to apply).
+The reduced rate of 25% (versus 33 1/3% currently) will be phased in over the period until 2022, depending on the company.
+As from 2022, the 25% rate will apply to all profits whatever the taxpayer's revenue (the 3.3% contribution sociale surtax will continue to apply).

-The resulting adjustments to deferred taxes recorded in 2016 included recognition of additional deferred tax expense of €29.3 million and a €191.7 million deferred tax benefit, reported under "Other income and expenses recognised directly in equity".
-The main source of deferred taxes affecting profit for the year concerned non-deductible provisions (giving rise to a difference between reported and taxable profit).
+The resulting adjustments to deferred taxes recorded in 2017 included recognition of additional deferred tax expense of €35 million and a €154.2 million deferred tax benefit, reported under "Other income and expenses recognised directly in equity".
+The main source of deferred taxes affecting profit for the year concerned non-deductible provisions, which give rise to a difference between reported and taxable profit).
 A deferred tax asset was recognised for this timing difference.
 The reduction in the tax rate therefore gives rise to an expense corresponding to the reduction in the value of the deferred tax asset.